 This approach has nothing to do with “march-in” procedures.
 Folks keep banging against that window.
 March-in procedures under Bayh-Dole were designed by patent brokers not to operate.
 They bragged about it afterwards.
-March-in depends on availability, not price, and even then on a determination by a federal agency that march-in conditions have been met, and even then on a determination that march-in should be used as a remedy.
+March-in depends primarily on availability, not price (it depends on what federal agencies decide “reasonable terms” means), and even then on a determination by a federal agency that march-in conditions have been met, and even then on a determination that march-in should be used as a remedy.
 Once a march-in proceeding has started, the patent owner has plenty of opportunities to delay, appeal, and litigate to prevent the march-in.
 And, oh, there’s no mechanism by which the public can request a march-in.
 It’s entirely up to each federal agency whether to gather information at all, let alone act.
 And the NIH has shown no interest in acting.

 Worse, march-in is set up to appear to be a “taking” of private property for government purposes.
 It isn’t this, actually, but that’s beside the point.
 As a taking, the claim is, when a federal agency marches in, it may have to compensate the patent owner for the value of the taking.
 Whoa–you see what happens then?
 The government may have to pay the patent owner the value of what the government will otherwise save by compelling the patent owner to grant more licenses, creating competition, lowering the price of the drug, and the like.
 While health insurers may save money–making shareholders in such companies happy–the government might not save much at all.
 Another booby trap placed in Bayh-Dole by the patent broker operatives.
 Since Bayh-Dole sets the terms for patent rights in federal research contracts, a failure by an owner of a patent on a subject invention is not a breach of law but a breach of federal contract.
 March-in is a remedy for that breach.
 But Bayh-Dole doesn’t come out and make this clear, either.